sarahalang/cltk-preparatory-intro-to-nlp/README.md

-# Preparatory Workshop to CLTK Workshop with Intro to NLP and Programming for Classicists
+# Preparatory Workshop to CLTK Workshop with Intro to NLP and Programming for Classicists (partly EN, partly DE)

 This is a repository which hosts the cheatsheet (and its LaTeX code) from an introductory workshop to Natural Language Processing.
 The audience were classicists without previous knowledge of programming or NLP basics.